-Scientific studies from Europe in the last few years show that patients allergic to only one of the several things (e.g., grass, dust mite, ragweed, or cat) may benefit from sublingual immunotherapy (in which the substance is placed under the tongue rather than given by shots).
+Scientific studies from Europe in the last few years show that patients allergic to only one of several things (e.g., grass, dust mite, ragweed, or cat) may benefit from sublingual immunotherapy (in which the substance is placed under the tongue rather than given by shots).

 Recent studies show SLIT is not very effective for patients with allergies to numerous things.
 With increased use of SLIT, there are now reports of patients having anaphylaxis at home after taking their doses.